-If a U.S. Holder purchases a Taxable Bond for an amount that is greater than the sum of all amounts payable on such Taxable Bond after the purchase date, other than payments of qualified stated interest, such U.S. Holder will be considered to have purchased such Taxable Bond with "amortizable bond premium" equal in amount to such excess.
-A U.S. Holder may elect to amortize such premium using a constant yield method over the remaining term of such Taxable Bond and may offset interest otherwise required to be included in respect of such Taxable Bond during any taxable year by the amortized amount of such premium for the taxable year.
-However, if a Taxable Bond may be optionally redeemed after the U.S. Holder acquires it at a price in excess of its stated redemption price at maturity, special rules will apply that could result in a deferral of the amortization of a portion of the bond premium until later in the term of such Taxable Bond (as discussed in more detail below).
-Any election to amortize bond premium applies to all taxable debt instruments acquired by the U.S. Holder on or after the first day of the first taxable year to which such election applies and may be revoked only with the consent of the IRS.
+If a U.S. Holder purchases a Taxable Series J Bond for an amount that is greater than the sum of all amounts payable on such Taxable Series J Bond after the purchase date, other than payments of qualified stated interest, such U.S. Holder will be considered to have purchased such Taxable Series J Bond with "amortizable bond premium" equal in amount to such excess.
+A U.S. Holder may elect to amortize such premium using a constant yield method over the remaining term of such Taxable Series J Bond and may offset interest otherwise required to be included in respect of such Taxable Series J Bond during any taxable year by the amortized amount of such premium for the taxable year.
+Bond premium on a Taxable Series J Bond held by a U.S. Holder that does not make such an election will decrease the amount of gain or increase the amount of loss otherwise recognized on the disposition of such Taxable Series J Bond.
+However, if a Taxable Series J Bond may be optionally redeemed after the U.S. Holder acquires it at a price in excess of its stated redemption price at maturity, special rules will apply that could result in a deferral of the amortization of a portion of the bond premium until later in the term of such Taxable Series J Bond (as discussed in more detail below).
+Any election to amortize bond premium applies to all taxable debt instruments held by the U.S. Holder on or after the first day of the first taxable year to which such election applies and may be revoked only with the consent of the IRS.